-12. Photographs and videos
+13. Photographs and Videos

-As part of our company activities, we may take photographs and record images of individuals.
+As part of Company and School activities, photographs and images may be taken / recorded of individuals.
 Consent will always be requested prior to the photograph or recorded images being taken.

-At Coombe House School, we will obtain written consent from parents/carers for photographs and videos to be taken of their child for communication, marketing and promotional materials, evidence of learning/progress or for any other purpose.
-We will clearly explain how the photograph and/or video will be used to both the parent/carer and the pupil.
+At Coombe House School, written consent is required from parents / carers for photographs and videos to be taken of their child for communication, marketing and promotional materials, evidence of learning/progress or for any other purpose.
+It will be clearly explained how the photograph and / or video will be used to both the parent / carer and the pupil.

-Any photographs and videos taken by parents/carers at school events for their own personal use are not covered by data protection legislation.
-However, we will ask that photos or videos with other pupils are not shared publicly on social media for safeguarding reasons, unless all the relevant parents/carers have agreed to this.
+Any photographs and videos taken by parents / carers at school events for their own personal use are not covered by data protection legislation.
+However, photos and / or videos with other pupils are not to be shared publicly on social media for safeguarding reasons, unless all the relevant parents / carers have agreed to this.

-Where the school takes photographs and videos, uses may include:
+Where the School takes photographs and videos, uses may include:

-• Within school on notice boards and in school magazines, brochures, newsletters, etc.

-- Outside of school by external agencies such as the school photographer, newspapers, campaigns - Online on our school website or social media pages - To support evidence of learning and/or progress
+- On school notice boards and in school magazines, brochures, newsletters, etc. - By external agencies such as the school photographer, newspapers, campaigns. - On the School website or social media pages. - To support evidence of learning and / or progress.

 Consent can be refused or withdrawn at any time.
-If consent is withdrawn, we will delete the photograph or video and not distribute it further.
+If consent is withdrawn, the photograph or video will be removed where possible and not distributed further.
+However, printed photographs cannot be removed.

-When using photographs and videos for purposes other than the evidence of learning and/or progress, we will not accompany them with any other personal information about the child or young person.
+When using photographs and videos for purposes other than the evidence of learning and / or progress, personal information about the child or young person will not be included.